To submit a request, click below on the link of the version you wish to order. Rules for end-users are available here.

 |IAEA1388/07||PC Windows||PC Windows|

-FOTELP-2K6 is a new compact general purpose version of the previous FOTELP-2K3 code designed to simulate the transport of photons, electrons and positrons through three-dimensional material and sources geometry by Monte Carlo techniques, using subroutine package PENGEOM from the PENELOPE 2006 code under Linux-based and Windows OS.
+FOTELP-2014 is a new compact general purpose version of the previous FOTELP-2K6 code designed to simulate the transport of photons, electrons and positrons through three-dimensional material and sources geometry by Monte Carlo techniques, using subroutine package PENGEOM from the PENELOPE code under Linux-based and Windows OS.
 This new version includes routine ELMAG for electron and positron transport simulation in electric and magnetic fields, RESUME option and routine TIMER for obtaining starting random number and for measuring the time of simulation, and brachytherapy 3D dose calculation.